immutant/immutant.org/tutorials/messaging.md

 (msg/start "topic.news")   ; to start a topic
 </pre>

-You can invoke `start` from anywhere in your application, but an obvious place is the `immutant.clj` initialization file, as described in [the deployment tutorial][deploying].
+You can invoke `start` from anywhere in your application, e.g. the `src/immutant/init.clj` initialization file, as described in [the deployment tutorial][deploying].

 While `start` has a complement, `stop`, you needn't call it directly.
 It will be invoked when your application is undeployed.
 And